bhaveshgorana09/Celebal_Internship_Assignments/week4/README.md

-# Week 2 Assignment
+# Week 4 Assignment

-Built an end-to-end Machine Learning pipeline on the Tesla Sales/Production dataset, including preprocessing, EDA, feature engineering, regression modeling, hyperparameter tuning, and forecasting.
+Build an image classification model on CIFAR-10 and analyze performance across architectures and training strategies.
+(Do it with both ANN & CNN)